OPEN ENROLLMENT ROPE ACCESS PROGRAM DESCRIPTIONS

 - Tower workers

-The RASW-2 is 4 days long (four additional days above the six days in length for the RASW-1) and is taught at 4,500' in beautiful Sedona, Arizona (Oak Creek Canyon) and provides advanced skills for the authorized rope access worker.
-RTR and SPRAT Level 1 Authorized Worker Certification upon successful completion.
-RTR Level 2 Certification upon successful completion
+The RASW-2 is 5 days long (five additional days above the six days in length for the RASW-1) and is taught at 4,500' in either Prescott or Jerome, Arizona and provides advanced skills for the authorized rope access worker.

 RASW 2 key points: